Lupercalia – some notes.

 I hope you enjoyed the episode on the Lupercalia.
 The promo I featured was with The Partial Historians – if you want to learn about Rome they are a great resource and you can find them on twitter and other locations (just check the link to their website).

 In the episode I mentioned my episode on the Foundation of Rome.
 This was the start of a miniseries on the Roman Kings.
-Here’s a link to the first episode and you can also listen to it using the below player.
+Here’s a link to the first episode.

 Firstly the Palatine Hill in Rome.
 You can find a bit more about the Palatine Hill and other Roman hills in a post I did about them: The Hills of Rome.